 coffee price range

-Siem Reap's coffee scene has undergone a quiet revolution.
-Beyond the instant Nescafé packets that once dominated, the city now hosts specialty roasters sourcing Cambodian Mondulkiri and Ratanakiri beans, third-wave espresso bars with barista-grade latte art, and cozy brunch cafés serving smoothie bowls alongside pour-over coffee.
-Whether you're a digital nomad hunting for fast WiFi and power outlets, a coffee purist chasing single-origin beans, or a brunch lover seeking the perfect eggs benedict, Siem Reap delivers.
+Siem Reap's café scene has gone through a quiet revolution.
+Beyond the instant Nescafé sachets that once dominated, the city now hosts specialty roasters using Cambodian beans from Mondulkiri and Ratanakiri, third-wave espresso bars with barista-level latte art, and warm brunch cafés serving smoothie bowls alongside pour-over coffee.
+Whether you're a digital nomad chasing fast wifi and outlets, a coffee purist hunting single-origin beans, or a brunch lover after the perfect eggs benedict, Siem Reap delivers.

-Below you will find 36 cafés organized into 3 rankings: Specialty Coffee & Roasteries for the coffee connoisseurs, Best for Remote Work for digital nomads and long-stay travelers, and Brunch & Pastry Cafés for morning food lovers.
-Every entry is scored using rating × log10(reviews) from verified Google Maps data — no personal visits, no paid placements.
+Below you'll find 36 cafés organized into 3 rankings: Specialty Coffee & Roasters for connoisseurs, Best Cafés for Remote Work for digital nomads, and Brunch & Pastry Cafés for morning food lovers.
+Each entry is rated using the rating × log10(review_count) formula based on verified Google Maps data — no personal visits, no paid placements.

-We have a dedicated guide covering the 50 best restaurants in Siem Reap with detailed reviews and rankings.
+We have a dedicated guide covering Siem Reap's 50 best restaurants with detailed reviews and rankings.

 12 cafes →